 - You may choose to take Mock Trial, a year-long course that includes simulation exercises involving trial preparation and trial procedures, including motion filing and oral arguments.

-Preparation for a Legal Studies Major
+Required Foundational Coursework for a Legal Studies Major:

 - LGST 3010 Legal, Ethical and Regulatory Environment of Business